Ketamine Therapy Process

 Is Ketamine for Me?

 Ketamine therapy is an alternative healing modality for people in addiction recovery who are seeking relief from a variety of mental health conditions and for people who want to explore personal and/or spiritual growth.
-The first step to determine if you are a good candidate for ketamine therapy is to schedule a complimentary 20 minute phone consultation.
-This will help you make an informed decision if ketamine-assisted therapy is right for you.
+The first step to determine if you are a good candidate for ketamine therapy is to schedule an initial consultation (50 minutes).
+This will help us make an informed decision if ketamine-assisted therapy is right for you.